DyrisIT/AutoconfigAgent/README.md

 # AutoconfigAgent
 Simple API, parsing an email address into autoconfig XML files for Thunderbird, Outlook and iOS Mail

+## Notes
+This requires Postfix & Dovecot SNI if used on a single server with multiple different email domains, since the server hostname for imap and smtp will be different and encryption should always be used.

 ## Usage
 ```bash
 ./AutoconfigAgent -b 0.0.0.0 -p 1234